 The basis of every build lies in its chosen damage dealing skills.
 As they invariably require resource or cooldown management mechanics of some sort, and such are scarce for low level and less geared characters, you will focus on one damage dealing ability early on.
 The typical early game build will feature a dominant damage dealer, a mobility skill, buffs and/or shields, and resource generators (either active or passive).
 The recommended split is:

 - Slot 1 — Damage dealing ability: Reliant on sets and high level legendaries to skyrocket the damage of most of his spenders, the Crusader does best with his cheapest damage dealer early on — Blessed Hammer.
 Until you acquire it at level 12, you will have to make do with Shield Bash (level 2) and Sweep Attack (level 5), both of which are significantly more taxing on your Wrath reserve.
 Once the hammers become available, switch to them and add the Burning Wrath rune at level 18, sticking to it until level 35 where you swap it out for Limitless.
 You can safely stay on the latter for the remainder of the leveling process.
-Blessed Hammer becomes especially attractive with some of the gambling strats you can apply, discussed further in the gearing section.
+Blessed Hammer becomes especially attractive with some of the gambling strats you can apply, discussed in our Beginner Seasonal Guide.